 - Lightweight design

-This is one of the best DSLR cameras for beginners and a great starting point for newbies.
+This is one of the best DSLR cameras for beginners and a great starting point for any entry level filmmaker.
 The camera has wi-fi capability, as well as a quick menu, which makes it easier to adjust the settings and get the shot you need.
 The spec of this camera is great, 18MP, and a range of aperture settings.

 The downfall is no touchscreen but it’s not the end of the world as they have spent the money elsewhere in creating a better spec camera which is ultimately better than a touchscreen.